IPTV: The Modern Way to Stream Your Favorite Shows

 Cable and satellite work by enabling users to “tune” to specific channels in that signal, and the fundamental difference is that the cable goes through a wired connection.
 In contrast, the satellite is wireless (until it reaches your home, anyway).

-A great example of cable television is Time Warner Cable, which is delivered over a coaxial cable connection, and an instance of satellite television is a provider like DirecTV, which is broadcast and delivered to viewers over radio waves.
+A great example of cable television is Time Warner Cable, delivered over a coaxial cable connection, and an instance of satellite television is a provider like DirecTV, which is broadcast and delivered to viewers over radio waves.

 IPTV employs an Internet Protocol (IP) based network to deliver TV channels to users’ cable boxes.